VibeHost

 PATs are how non-browser, non-OAuth callers authenticate against the VibeHost API.
 CI pipelines, custom scripts, integrations that can't run an OAuth dance — they all use PATs.

 PATs are created and managed from the dashboard only.
-The PAT management API itself is browser-session-only (denyPAT: true), so a PAT cannot mint more PATs — limiting blast radius if one leaks.
+The PAT management API itself is browser-session-only, so a PAT cannot mint more PATs — limiting blast radius if one leaks.

 Create a PAT